 We are building a culture of innovation to drive new growth opportunities and generate new revenue potential by using a think big, test small experimental approach.
-This method areas and de-risk premature investments.
+This method will enable our people the tools and support to approach validation allowing them to explore non-traditional business areas and de-risk premature investments.